 TrustFactory SSL Issuing CA provides a Relying Party agreement to Subscribers, the content of which should be presented to the Relying Party.
-Relying Parties should check the status of the Certificate before relying on the Certificate and perform a risk assessment to ensure that their reliance is appropriate according to the defined key usage.
+Relying Parties should perform a risk assessment to ensure that their reliance on a Certificate is appropriate.
 Relying Parties must assess:

-- 1. The appropriateness of the use of a Certificate for any given purpose and that it is not prohibited or otherwise restricted by this CPS. - That the certificate is being used in accordance with the KeyUsage field extensions included in the certificate - 3.
+- 1. The appropriateness of the use of a Certificate for any given purpose and that it is not prohibited or otherwise restricted by this CPS. - 2.
+That the certificate is being used in accordance with the basic constraints, key usage and extended key usage extensions included in the certificate - 3.
 The revocation status of the certificate and all the CAs in the chain that issued the certificate.